Blood Lily Facts

 Blood Lily Distribution, Habitat, and Ecology

-The fabulously amazing plant known commonly as the Blood Lily evolved as native a surprising habitat range.
-That’s because the fascinating flora evolved as native to certain moderately arid sections of the globe.
+That’s because the fascinating flora evolved as native to moderately arid sections of the globe.
 More specifically, this beautiful variety of flora appears in both sub-Saharan Africa and the Arabian Peninsula.
 The actions of man have also now spread it all the way to Mexico.

-Furthermore, even within this territory, the fascinating plant has decidedly specific preferences for its choice of habitat.
+Even within this territory, however, the fascinating plant has decidedly specific preferences for its choice of habitat.
+This only serves to augment its uniqueness, though.
 These preferences consist primarily of regions appearing at either low or medium altitudes.
-Furthermore, inside of those ranges, it develops in regions including woodlands, secondary forests, montane grasslands, savannas, and even coastal scrub.

 Species Sharing Its Range